milenagrabovskiy/name_selector/README.md

 # name_selector
-web browser with button to pick a random name. the same name will not be picked twice in a row
+Web page with button to pick a random name.
+The same name will not be picked twice in a row